-The Vardon Grip Trophy 2017 will shortly be open for booking.
+The Vardon Grip Trophy 2018 is now open for booking.

 The History of the Vardon Grip

 In 1908 The Open Championship was held at Prestwick.
 It was won by James Braid.
 Immediately following The Open and to mark the extensions to the Harrogate clubhouse, a special exhibition was held at the Harrogate Golf Club comprising: